-The EKSIDDRCs rely on a core grant mechanism to fund infrastructure research cores that support independently funded, IDD-relevant projects, as well as a small portion of new program projects.
-This structure allows the centers to support substantially more projects and investigators than would be possible using NICHD support alone.
-For example, each center currently supports at least 45 to more than 150 projects, and at least 20 to more than 70 principal investigators, who receive funding from a variety of sources.
+Until 2013, the EKSIDDRCs relied on a core grant mechanism (P30) to fund infrastructure research cores that supported independently funded, IDD-relevant projects, as well as a small portion of new program projects.
+This structure allowed the centers to support substantially more projects and investigators than would be possible using NICHD support alone.

-Areas of research for center investigators include (but are not limited to) studies of:
+Areas of research for center investigators have included studies of:

 - Chromosomal conditions that cause IDD, such as Prader-Willi syndrome, Angelman syndrome, Williams syndrome, and Down syndrome;